elastic/logstash/docs/learn.md

 The slides are available online here: [slides](http://goo.gl/68c62).
 The slides include speaker notes (click 'actions' then 'speaker notes').

+## Getting Help

+There's [documentation](.) here on this site.
+If that isn't sufficient, you can email the mailing list (logstash-users@googlegroups.com).
+Further, there is also an IRC channel - #logstash on irc.freenode.org.

+If you find a bug or have a feature request, file them [here](http://logstash.jira.com/).
+(Honestly though, if you prefer email or irc for such things, that works for me, too.)

 ## What's next?

 Try the [standalone logstash guide](getting-started-simple) for a simple